 What is White Campion? – How to Control White Campion Weeds?

 Have you ever heard of the white campion?
-Though It has beautiful flowers but is the white campion a weed?
-Yes, when you see flowers on a plant, the next step is a seed production, so it’s time to take action to control it.
-If this plant is showing up on your property, here is some information on white campion catches that will help you.
+Though it has beautiful flowers, but is the white campion a weed?
+Yes, when you see flowers on a plant, the next step is seed production, so it’s time to take action to control it.

 White campion (Silene latifolia) is a dioecious plant that releases 1,2-dimethoxybenzene (veratrol), a potent pollinator that attracts the nocturnal moth Hadena bicruris.
 Little is known about the biosynthesis of veratrol, although methylation of 2-methoxy phenol (guaiacol), is another volatile compound released by white camphor flowers.